Mat-foucher/Tropical2020/README.md

 - `generateAndSaveModuliSpace.py`: A short script to generate and save a Moduli Space as specified by command line arguments.

+The folder `Tropical2020` has the structure of a python module and can be treated as such.
+In order to run the tests, one can run `python3 -m Tropical2020.test.tests`.

 ## Testing <a name="Testing"></a>

 The `tests.py` file contains tests that give strong evidence to the correctness of the rest of the program.
 This is